grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 | CFIA-AMR-2022-0007, CFIA-AMR-2022-0008, CFIA-AMR-2022-0009 | CFIAMT20230001 | Canadian Food Inspection Agency (CFIA) [GENEPIO:0100552] | Illumina [GENEPIO:0001923] | Illumina HiSeq [GENEPIO:0100110] |
 | CFIA-AMR-2022-0010, CFIA-AMR-2022-0011, CFIA-AMR-2022-0012 | CFIAMR20230002 | Canadian Food Inspection Agency (CFIA) [GENEPIO:0100552] | Illumina [GENEPIO:0001923] | Illumina HiSeq [GENEPIO:0100110] |

 ## Antimicrobial Susceptibility Testing

 Many researchers may be producing Antimicrobial Susceptibility Testing (AST) data from isolates.
 This data must also be standardized.
 However, the current implementation of AST data in both the DataHarmonizer and the Excel Template is wide-form: It is spread over 600 columns!
 This is not feasible to fill by hand for anything more then a handful of samples.
-For this reason **it is out recommendation that researchers do not standardize their AST data by hand**.
+For this reason it is out recommendation that researchers *do not* standardize their AST data by hand.
 Instead, please send your AST data to the curators for us to standardize using our scripts.
 If possible, send the data to the curators in its *most unprocessed form* (e.g., if your data is produced by a Sensititre, please send us its output, rather then importing it into Excel and modifying it).